 Create your account and connect your Instagram Business or Creator account securely through Meta's official OAuth flow.

 Keep the first message under 300 characters.
 One line of context, then the link or next step.
-Example: "Here's the free guide you asked for: [link].
+Example: "Click to get the guide you just asked for.
 Let me know if you have any questions."
-Never lead with the link alone — context first dramatically improves click rates.
+Never lead with the link alone, context first dramatically improves click rates.

 Set Inrō to automatically post "Sent to your DMs!" as a public reply.
-This confirms delivery to the commenter and signals to other viewers that the offer is available — which increases the number of people who comment the keyword.
+You can choose some comment variations or toggle AI on to automatically rewrite your answer.
+This confirms delivery to the commenter and signals to other viewers that the offer is available, which increases the number of people who comment the keyword.

 Use a secondary account to comment the trigger keyword and confirm the DM arrives correctly and the link works.